Science Says Doing These 3 Simple Things Will Make You More Charismatic

 Charismatic people express their feelings.

-“Charismatic individuals express their feelings spontaneously and genuinely,” says Claremont McKenna College psychologist Ronald E. Riggio.
+“Charismatic individuals express their feelings spontaneously and genuinely,” Claremont McKenna College psychologist Ronald E. Riggio says.
 “This allows them to affect the moods and emotions of others.”

 It’s called emotional contagion, or “the tendency to automatically mimic and synchronise expressions, vocalisations, postures, and movements with those of another person’s, and consequentially, to converge emotionally.”

-In other words, charisma is largely a matter of strongly expressing your emotions, so that they can then “transfer” to the person or people you’re talking to.
+In other words, charisma is largely a matter of strongly expressing your emotions so that they can then “transfer” to the person or people with whom you’re speaking.

 Charismatic people use words that people can relate to.

-In his book “Why Presidents Succeed,” University of California, Davis, psychologist Dean Keith Simonton argues that one thing that separates successful presidents from inconsequential ones is the language they use to connect with people.
+In his book “Why Presidents Succeed,” University of California at Davis psychologist Dean Keith Simonton argues that one thing that separates successful presidents from inconsequential ones is the language they use to connect with people.

 It’s about tapping into emotions like hope, hate, love, or greed.